gplcart/gplcart/README.md

 ## Installation ##

-**Old school:**
+GPLCart has some default dependencies (Jquery etc) which should be downloaded separatelly using [Composer](https://getcomposer.org).
+If you have downloaded GPLCart manually, make sure that all 3-d party libraries are in place by running `composer update`

+*The recommended installation process:*

-1. Download and extract to your hosting directory all files inside "gplcart" directory
+Download files (including dependencies) into `test` directory
-2. Go to `http://yourdomain.com` and follow the instructions

-**Composer:**

-Clone to `test` directory

     composer create-project gplcart/gplcart test --stability dev --no-interaction

-then you can perform full installation:
+then perform full installation:

 1. `cd test`
 2. `php gplcart install`